Frequently Asked Questions

 2. Do I need to take a placement test?

-There are no required placement tests to take courses in the Foreign Languages Department.
-There is no required placement test.
+At this time, there are no required placement tests to take courses in the Foreign Languages Department.
 But if you have already studied a language at another institution, you may be interested in taking a Placement Advisory to see which level is right for you.
 Please see the Placement page for more information.

 3. Can you explain the difference between 1A and 10A?